 That 316L Weld Wire You Certified Might Be 308.
 Here’s Why That Matters.

 A mislabeled 316L weld wire that turned out to be 308 exposes a critical supply chain risk.
-Learn why trusting MTRs alone isn’t enough—and how PMI verification ensures true material integrity.
+Trusting MTRs alone is not enough.
+PMI verification is the only way to confirm true material integrity.

 On paper, everything was perfect.

 During a routine quality check, we performed a Positive Material Identification (PMI) test on a fillet weld for a project specifying Grade 316L stainless steel.
-The result from our PMI analyzer was immediate and concerning: the weld wasn’t 316L.
+The result from our PMI analyzer was immediate and concerning: the weld was not 316L.
 Its chemistry was closer to Grade 308.

 Our first thought was welder error.
 But when the welder showed our quality auditor the spool of wire in his machine, the label clearly read “316L.”
 We checked the paperwork; the spool’s label matched the packing slip, the purchase order, and the certified Mill Test Report (MTR) we had on file.
 According to every document, we had the correct material.